-Papyrus is an open source model-based engineering environment.
-It is well known for its complete support for both UML and SysML modeling.
+Papyrus is an open source model-based engineering environment for the Eclipse® platform.
+It is well known for its complete support for both UML® and SysML® modeling.
 It is also fully extensible to support domain-specific modeling with custom profiles, notations, methodologies and UI.
 In fact, Papyrus has been extended to develop several industrial modeling tools today.

 Moka is an extensible framework for model execution in Papyrus.
 It supports the fUML specification allowing it to execute UML activity diagrams.
 It also supports the PSCS and PSSM specifications allowing it to execute UML composite structure and state machine diagrams.
 Moka also supports a debugging framework, where breakpoints can be placed and contextual state can be inspected.
 It also supports an animation framework to visualize the execution.
 In addition to the graphical notation, Moka also supports the ALF textual notation for the fUML specification with syntax highlight, completion and content assist.
 Moka can also be programmed for other semantics of (ex: in connection with UML profiles’ use) in order to propose a user experiment adapted to targeted fields of application.